renatawong/renatawong.github.io/_pages/join-us.md

 ## Am I a good fit?

 As a multidisciplinary group, we value curiosity, self-driven learning, proactive initiative, good communication skills, and a solid background in relevant subject areas.
 If you identify with these qualities, you may be a good fit for us.

+If you are considering quantum-related research, please note that you must have the following prerequisite knowledge:
+* quantum computing or quantum information or quantum mechanics
+* Python programming skills
+* experience with tools such as Qiskit, Cirq, or PennyLane (strong advantage) Applicants with only classical machine learning or data science backgrounds are unlikely to be competitive unless they have independently studied quantum computing.

 ## Prospective postdocs